 Neurocardiogenic syncope, otherwise known as neurally mediated or vasovagal syncope, is a mix of vasodepressor syncope due to vasodilation and cardioinhibitory syncope due to vagal stimulation.
 Neurocardiogenic syncope can be triggered by a variety of conditions in which a reduction in venous return enhances vagal tone causing hypotension, bradycardia, and reduced cerebral perfusion.
 Recovery of consciousness occurs over 1 to 5 minutes, but symptoms of nausea and fatigue can last for several hours.

 Cardiac syncope occurs when there is an interruption of cardiac output due to an intrinsic cardiac abnormality.
 These causes are divided into tachydysrhythmia, bradydysrhythmia, outflow obstruction, and myocardial dysfunction.

 Any event that causes sufficient cerebral hypoperfusion can lead to sudden death.
 The most common causes are seizures, cardiac diseases, and metabolic diseases.
 Little is known about the most common dysrhythmias that cause sudden death in children, because such cardiopulmonary arrests are unwitnessed.
-In children, bradycardic ...
+In children, bradycardic or asystolic ...